CLI Reference

 First Deployment

-# Using Pulumi
+# Using Pulumi directly

-project-planton validate --manifest database.yaml
+project-planton validate -f database.yaml

-project-planton pulumi up --manifest database.yaml
+project-planton pulumi up -f database.yaml

-# Using OpenTofu
+# Using OpenTofu directly

-project-planton validate --manifest database.yaml
+project-planton validate -f database.yaml

-project-planton tofu init --manifest database.yaml
+project-planton tofu init -f database.yaml

-project-planton tofu plan --manifest database.yaml
+project-planton tofu plan -f database.yaml

-project-planton tofu apply --manifest database.yaml
+project-planton tofu apply -f database.yaml

 Multi-Environment Deployment

-# Deploy across environments
+# Deploy across environments with unified command

 for env in dev staging prod; do

-project-planton pulumi up \
+project-planton apply \

 --kustomize-dir services/api/kustomize \